Motoring journalist Sue Baker gathers expert advice on how to give your second car the love it deserves.

 'Looking after your battery is a good place to start when it comes to safety as it is likely to bear the brunt of punishment during winter,' says Ella.
 'Leaving your car idle over a winter break may mean that your car battery will refuse to start.

-'If your car has been left idle over long periods, a trickle charger, a maintenance charger, or a smart charger with a maintenance mode is ideal to keep the battery topped up,' she adds.
+'If your car has been left idle over long periods, a trickle charger, a maintenance charger, or a smart charger with a maintenance mode is ideal to keep the battery topped up,' she adds

 Both trickle and maintenance chargers are designed to slowly recharge car batteries up to their optimum levels.
 The difference between the two is that maintenance chargers will monitor the battery's level, and shut off once it is recharged.
 Trickle chargers need to be disconnected once charging has finished.

-Possibly the opposite, reveals Tim.
+Possibly the opposite, according to Tim.

-'Cars like to be exercised – they don't just like pottering about and then a longer run after six months,' he explains.
+'Cars like to be exercised - they don't just like pottering about and then a longer run after six months,' he says.
 'If most of a car's mileage is shorter trips, it needs a longer, faster run, a good workout on good roads, every six weeks or so.

 'Taking it on a decent run can transform a car.
 It cleans everything out and clears the sooty deposits you get when you're running cold, gets everything running at normal temperature and ensures the battery gets fully charged.'

 The wipers, says Ella: 'As soon as a wiper begins to smear rather than clear your windscreen it is past its best and should be changed.
 Modern flat wiper blades don't screech on the windscreen, so drivers listening for this audible warning are likely to miss the signs that their blades aren't cutting it anymore.'